Farm purchase would give Hmong farmers a long-term place to grow in Dakota County

 On Friday, just a few farmers were in the fields, cleaning up their plots and preparing the land for next spring.
 Some were planting garlic, which is typically done in the fall, said Dao Yang, the farm’s manager.

-The association offers farmers training in areas like managing agricultural pests and disease throughout the cold winter months.
+The association offers farmers training in areas such as managing agricultural pests and disease throughout the cold winter months.

-Farmers grow over 125 varieties of produce at the HAFA farm, Yang said, with vegetables like tomatoes, potatoes, green beans, asparagus and snap peas the most prevalent crops.
-Though less common in Minnesota, Asian greens, okra, bitter eggplant, sweet potatoes and peanuts are also grown there.
+Yang said HAFA farmers grow more than 125 varieties of produce, with vegetables such as tomatoes, potatoes, green beans, asparagus and snap peas the most prevalent crops.
+Though less common in Minnesota, Asian greens, okra, bitter eggplant, sweet potatoes and peanuts are also grown.

 In addition to selling produce wholesale and at farmers markets, the farm this year produced enough fruits and vegetables to sell 1,200 shares of Community Supported Agriculture, an arrangement that allows customers to regularly receive boxes of seasonal food directly from farmers for a fee, Yang said.